biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 for BioHackrXiv, we are able to work around limitations and our functionality may be merged or linked into the main https://biohackrxiv.org/ website in the future.
-For now, we will host a separate web server we operate ourselves.
+For now, we will host a separate web server we operate ourselves and add IPFS permanent URLs that can be used instead of DOI to reference a document with a unique identifier.

 ## Repositories